Photo of Kristofer Hedman

 2024

-Magnus Ekstrom, Josefin Sundh, Anders Andersson, Oskar Angeras, Anders Blomberg, Mats Borjesson, Kenneth Caidahl, Ossur Ingi Emilsson, Jan Engvall, Erik Frykholm, Ludger Grote, Kristofer Hedman, Tomas Jernberg, Eva Lindberg, Andrei Malinovschi, Andre Nyberg, Eric Rullman, Jacob Sandberg, Magnus Skold, Nikolai Stenfors, Johan Sundstrom, Hanan Tanash, Suneela Zaigham, Carljohan Carlhäll (2024) Exertional breathlessness related to medical conditions in middle-aged people: the population-based SCAPIS study of more than 25,000 men and women Respiratory Research, Vol. 25, Article 127 Continue to DOI
+Magnus Ekstrom, Josefin Sundh, Anders Andersson, Oskar Angeras, Anders Blomberg, Mats Borjesson, Kenneth Caidahl, Ossur Ingi Emilsson, Jan Engvall, Erik Frykholm, Ludger Grote, Kristofer Hedman, Tomas Jernberg, Eva Lindberg, Andrei Malinovschi, Andre Nyberg, Eric Rullman, Jacob Sandberg, Magnus Skold, Nikolai Stenfors, Johan Sundstrom, Hanan Tanash, Suneela Zaigham, Carljohan Carlhäll (2024) Exertional breathlessness related to medical conditions in middle-aged people: the population-based SCAPIS study of more than 25,000 men and women Respiratory Research, Vol. 25, Article 127 (Article in journal) Continue to DOI

-Ángel Herraiz-Adillo, Viktor H. Ahlqvist, Sara Higueras-Fresnillo, Kristofer Hedman, Emil Hagstrom, Melony Fortuin- de Smidt, Bledar Daka, Cecilia Lenander, Daniel Berglind, Carl Johan Östgren, Karin Rådholm, Francisco B. Ortega, Pontus Henriksson (2024) Physical fitness in male adolescents and atherosclerosis in middle age: a population-based cohort study British Journal of Sports Medicine Continue to DOI
+Ángel Herraiz-Adillo, Viktor H. Ahlqvist, Sara Higueras-Fresnillo, Kristofer Hedman, Emil Hagstrom, Melony Fortuin- de Smidt, Bledar Daka, Cecilia Lenander, Daniel Berglind, Carl Johan Östgren, Karin Rådholm, Francisco B. Ortega, Pontus Henriksson (2024) Physical fitness in male adolescents and atherosclerosis in middle age: a population-based cohort study British Journal of Sports Medicine (Article in journal) Continue to DOI

 News